Responsibilities of Community Life: The Student Code

 - The Provost or his/her designee shall have the authority to dismiss an appeal not sought on proper grounds.

-- If an appeal is upheld, the Provost shall refer the case with procedural specifications back to the original Hearing Body who shall reconsider the case accordingly.
+- If an appeal is upheld, the Provost shall refer the case with procedural specifications back to the original Board who shall reconsider the case accordingly.

 « Back to top